 The amount of time that the bleach is left on your hair depends on your natural hair color and the volume of developer used.
 If you have bleached your hair before, you can leave it on for 10 minutes.
 If you have dark hair and want to lighten your tresses, leave the bleach on for up to 30 minutes.
 If you are using 30-40 volume developer, don’t leave the solution on for more than 7-10 minutes.

-Since bleaching depletes the moisture in your hair, it is mandatory to take good care of your tresses after a bleach bath.
+Take good care of your tresses after a bleach bath as bleaching depletes hair moisture.
 Here’s what you need to do.

 How To Take Care Of Bleached Hair